tothelast/CSC4583Project/README.md

 ## Models

+### Random Model

+The random model implements a "coin flip" ranking for each query by simply shuffling the candidate documents and returning them in random order.
+Since there are two docs per query, it runs with pairwise accuracy of 25%, matching that of the paper

+### TF-IDF Model

+This baseline uses TF-IDF weighing in the lnc.ltn scheme and cosine similarity, as implemented in hw3.
+It builds doc vectors by computing log term frequencies and inverse document frequencies, and then cosine normalizes each doc.
+The queries are vectorized with log term frequency and IDF, and the docs are ranked by the dot product between query and document vectors.
+We note that we get a 0% accuracy on this baseline, compared to a 2% accuracy reported in the paper, most likely due to the fact that in the NevIR implementation, they use the porter stemmer, which we do not use.

+### Negation Model

+The negation model simply tokenizes each query and document, and counts the occurences of negation words.
+If the query contains any negation words, it ranks the doc with the highest negation count first.
+Otherwise, it ranks the doc with the lowest negation count first.

 ### MonoT5 Model

 The MonoT5 model is a sequence-to-sequence transformer that excels at understanding negation in search queries.
 Unlike traditional retrieval models, MonoT5 directly scores document-query pairs by predicting "true" or "false" to indicate relevance.
 It uses a cross-encoder architecture, which allows it to capture complex relationships between negated queries and documents.